Unique Features

 MENTORING:

 Proximity to midtown Manhattan and many major communications corporations allows for students to connect to industry professionals.
-Course projects and a yearly mixer will encourage such relationships.
+Course projects and a yearly mentorship program encourage such relationships.

 EXPERIENCE IN THE NOT-FOR-PROFIT SECTOR: